 There are plenty of different part-time jobs out there right now.
 Depending on what you enjoy doing, what you feel you’re good at, and your circumstances, you definitely have options.

-And because many jobs can now be done remotely, you can even have multiple part-time jobs/side hustles going, without ever having to leave your house for work!
+And because many jobs can now be done remotely, you can have multiple part-time jobs or side hustles going, without ever having to leave your house!

 - Virtual Assistant

 - Graphic Designer

 - Social Media Manager